felores/placid-mcp-server/README.md

 3. Click on "Create API Token"
 4. Give your token a name (e.g., "MCP Server")
 5. Copy the generated token
-6. Add the token to your Claude Desktop or Cline configuration as shown in the installation steps above
+6. Add the token to your configuration as shown above

 ## Development